GDSC-UCD-Cohort-24-25/Apartment-Review-Website/README.md

-Access our Website at: https://apartment-review-website-7ou5.vercel.app/
+Access our Website's Frontend at: https://apartment-review-website-7ou5.vercel.app/

 # Setup up Back End
  Navigate to the backend directory and run the following command